sustglobal/dev-center/jekyll/dashboardguide.md

 <b>Fig 8:</b> Asset Type map
 </p>

-### Value at Risk
+### Financial Risk

-This view describes asset-level Value-at-Risk for cyclones, floods, and wildfires.
+This view describes asset-level financial risk for structural damage from cyclones, floods, and wildfires and for business interruption from cyclones, floods, wildfires, and heatwaves.
 It allows users to easily visalize the annual expected loss from exposure to physical perils, and to see how this risk changes in the future.
 Results are shown for historic, near-term (2030), mid-term (2050) and long-term (2080).
-For more information on the methodology behind Value-at-Risk, see the [Data Guide - Value at Risk](./var.html).
+For more information on the methodology behind financial risk, see the [Data Guide - Financial Risk](./var.html).

 <p align="center">
 <img height="300" src="assets/images/userguide/ValueAtRisk_tmp.png">